OPG Supports the United Nations Sustainable Development Goals

 OPG contribution toward SDG:

 • OPG’s 10-year ED&I Strategy (the Strategy), launched internally in 2021 and publicly in 2022, builds on the company’s ED&I promise to accelerate equity, celebrate diversity, and foster a culture of inclusion.
 The Strategy provides a roadmap to guide the company’s journey towards ED&I excellence by embedding ED&I practices and measuring outcomes in the short, medium, and long-term.
-In 2022, OPG established an ED&I Strategy Council to oversee implementation and tracking of the Strategy’s progress.
-Council working groups are advancing the Strategy’s alignment, assessment, reporting and 2022-2025 Broader Employment Equity Plan, which sets out employment equity targets to ensure OPG’s workforce reflects the company’s host communities
+OPG has established an ED&I Strategy Council to oversee implementation and tracking of the Strategy’s progress.
+Council working groups are advancing the Strategy’s alignment, assessment, reporting and Broader Employment Equity Plan, which sets out employment equity targets to ensure OPG’s workforce reflects the company’s host communities.

-• The OPG Board itself is a leader in respect of the diversity of its members.
+• At the highest levels of the company, OPG’s Board of Directors continues to be one of the most diverse in the industry.
 The Board is greater than 50% gender diverse and overall diversity is also over 50%.

 Alignment with SDG target:6 - Clean Water and Sanitation